 We have bicycles available for hire so you can explore the various offroad tracks around Murchison.

-Get 10% off the ‘Natural Flames’ tour by adding it to your booking at Murchison Lodge.
+Get $5 off the ‘Natural Flames’ tour when you stay at Murchison Lodge.
 See the lodge website for details…